mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ## Issue Escalation Process ##

-Some technical issues may need to be addressed by our Engineering Team.
-When this occurs you will be notified via the Support Ticket and the following internal steps will be carried out.
+Some technical issues may need to be addressed by our Engineering Team for further investigation.
+If this is the case, you will be notified via the Support Ticket and the following internal steps will be carried out.

 ## Customer Support/Sustaining Engineering Team ##